larabbrown/neilson_materials/README.md

 # Stones of Neilson Library

-This repository contains code used to generate linestrings depicting routes from nine different quarries and manufacturing sites to Neilson Library at Smith College.
+This repository contains code used to generate linestrings and animations depicting routes from nine different quarries and manufacturing sites to Neilson Library at Smith College.
 These routes were used in a StoryMap created for GEO/ENV 150 in the Spring 2021 semester.

 In an idealistic attempt at reproducability in ArcGIS Pro, I've included my methodology in the [methods.md](methods.md) file.